 The French troops are reported as having spent the night in a local notable’s harem; the British in the local mosque.

-For the most part the evacuation went without difficulty and the refugees arrived in Canea aboard the various European vessels.
+Following the evacuation, the refugees arrived in Canea aboard the various European vessels.
 Some would stay in Canea, some went to the Turkish mainland, but few ever returned to Kandanos, and those who did were uprooted again in the 1923 population exchange.

 During the operation several maps and sketches of the area were produced, apparently by French naval officers.

 International troops landed at Selino Kastelli and then proceed to Kandanos via Spaniakos and Kakodiki.

 The outline of the hills above the village appears to suggest that the sketch was made from a viewpoint in the south west bay.